Can I Enter Into a Contract with a Minor?

 - Parents of a minor.
 If a minor enters into a contract, the parents are not a party to the contract and may not be held liable if the minor doesn't fulfill the contract terms.
 But if a parent or both parents co-sign a contract along with the minor, the contract is valid and they are bound by the terms.

-This is just a short list of issues with entering into a contract with a minor.
+This is just a short list of issues with entering into a contract with a minor and employment contracts with minors also require specific consideration.
 Remember that any of these disputes are not decided by the parties, but must be taken to a court to decide if the competency issue is present.

 - It should be obvious that it's not a good idea to enter into a contract with a minor.
 The minor can walk away and you are left holding the proverbial bag.
 And if the contract is for property and the property is damaged, you might be left with less than nothing.